luisbocanegra/plasma-panel-colorizer/README.md

 - [Search the actual gridLayout of the panel from Plasma panel spacer](https://invent.kde.org/plasma/plasma-workspace/-/blob/Plasma/5.27/applets/panelspacer/package/contents/ui/main.qml?ref_type=heads#L37) that inspired this project.
 - [Google LLC. / Pictogrammers](https://pictogrammers.com/library/mdi/) assets used for panel icon.
 - [sanjay-kr-commit/panelTransparencyToggleForPlasma6](https://github.com/sanjay-kr-commit/panelTransparencyToggleForPlasma6) / [psifidotos/paneltransparencybutton](https://github.com/psifidotos/paneltransparencybutton) for the implementation of panel transparency
+- [olib14/pinpanel](https://github.com/olib14/pinpanel) for the hint on how to toggle a panel